 Limit Third-Party Applications

 Apps make our lives easier, but they may also access our data and don’t necessarily keep it secure.
-Avoid using your social media accounts to log into third-party apps, especially when you are required to let the app view or edit your data.
+Avoid using social media accounts to log into third-party apps, especially when required to let the app view or edit your data.
 If it is absolutely necessary to allow access, limit permission to view only.

 Update Your Software